 (9) Renewable energy facilities and new renewable energy facilities that have RECs issued in NC-RETS shall provide their annual certification electronically via NC-RETS.
 Annual certifications are due April 1 each year.

 (10) Registration statements filed on behalf of a corporation are not subject to the provision of Rule R1-5(d) that requires corporate pleadings to be filed by a member of the Bar of the State of North Carolina.
 Should a public hearing be required, the requirements of G.S.
 84-4 and G.S.
 84-4.1 shall be applicable.

 (11) The applicant may file the registration statement electronically or by filing an original and 9 copies of the registration statement with the Chief Clerk of the Utilities Commission.
-No filing fee is required to be submitted with the registration statement.
+The registration statement shall be accompanied by the fee required by G.S.
+62-300.

 (c) Each re-seller of renewable energy certificates derived from a renewable energy facility, including a facility that is located outside of the State of North Carolina, shall ensure that the owner of the renewable energy facility registers with the Commission prior to the sale of the certificates by the re-seller to an electric power supplier to comply with G.S.
 62-133.8(b), (c), (d), (e) and (f), except that the filing requirements in subsection (b) of this Rule shall apply only to information for the year(s) corresponding to the year(s) in which the certificates to be sold were earned.

 (d) Upon receipt of a registration statement, the Chief Clerk will assign a new docket or sub-docket number to the filing.